Nearly everything has changed in today’s digital world – including the most important duties of executive leaders in successful organizations.

 2) Someone needs to preach to the choir

 Reputation plays an important role in an organization’s success when it comes to garnering support, and managing reputation is a duty that every department – and the CEO and Board, of course – must work to carry out in concert.
 A good executive communicates purpose and reinforces the “why” of the organization within their respective department and organization.
 Without this, nobody plays the same song at the same pace.
-Without first aligning internal messages – a function of relentless communication – it’s impossible for staff to successfully communicate externally.
+Without first aligning internal messages- a function of relentless communication – it is often impossible for staff to successfully communicate externally.

 3) You cannot rule from the mountaintop while stuck in the weeds